kanimetov/sample-psp/docs/internal/api/endpoints-reference.md

 ## Overview

 This document provides the definitive list of all API endpoints in the PSP system.
-The PSP system has only **two communication directions**:
+The PSP system has **three communication directions**:

 1. **Incoming (Operator → PSP)** - handled by `IncomingController.java`
 2. **Outgoing (PSP → Operator)** - handled by `OperatorClient.java`
+3. **Merchant (Merchant → PSP)** - handled by `MerchantController.java`

-**Note:** PSP does not expose direct client-facing APIs.
-It acts as an intermediary between the Operator and bank systems.
+**Note:** PSP acts as an intermediary between Operators, Merchants, and bank systems.

 ## Endpoint Categories